schism-dev/schism/docs/input-output/param.md

 The namelist file is divided into 3 major sections: [CORE](#core), [OPT](#opt) and [SCHOUT](#schout).
 [CORE](#core) lists out all core parameters that _must_ be specified by the user, i.e., no defaults are provided by the code.
 [OPT](#opt) and [SCHOUT](#schout) sections contain optional parameters and I/O flags, all of which have default values so the user does not have to specify any of these (the values shown in the sample are defaults unless otherwise stated).
 SCHISM will also echo the input values in the output file `param_out.nml`.

 Most parameters (and their keywords) are explained as follows; some are ‘developers handles’ that should not be tweaked usually.
 Also the sample has suggested values for many parameters.
 Note that you do not have to follow the order below (cf. `param.nml`).
-In some cases we have grouped some parameters for easier explanation, but you should specify them on separate lines.
-Also you'll find additional useful info in the comments of param.nml.
+In many cases we have grouped related parameters for easier explanation, but you should specify them on separate lines.
+Also you'll find additional useful info in the comments of the sample `param.nml`.
 The parameters are listed out below in alphabetic order.

-## CORE
+## CORE block
 The following parameters have to be specified by the user; otherwise you’ll get a fatal error.

 ### ipre (int)